-Dr. Reed earned his BA in American Studies from Hampshire College, and his PhD in History from Columbia University.
+Dr. Reed earned his BA in American Studies from Hampshire College (Amherst, MA), and his PhD in History from Columbia University (New York, NY).
 He is a fourth generation African American educator and third generation professor.
 Having spent his formative years in South West Atlanta, GA and New Haven, CT, Dr. Reed's research interests center on race, class, and inequality.
-In addition to being a historian of African American and 20th Century US History, Dr. Reed is a guitarist and a shred guitar enthusiast.
+In addition to being a historian of African American and 20th Century US History, Dr. Reed is a shred guitar enthusiast.

 258Afro-American History Since 1865

 499Independent Research For The Master's Thesis